I am sorry. I truly am. Deep down from the bottom of my heart. I'm sorry if you've never had my recipe for Salted Caramel Brownies in your life.

 - ½ teaspoon salt

 - In a heavy bottom saucepan over low-medium heat, add the sugar.
-Continually stir the sugar with the spatula until completely melted.
+Continually stir the sugar with a spatula until completely melted.
 Sugar will clump, but eventually will melt completely.

-- Allow to cool completely before using in the brownie recipe.
+- Allow to cool at least 20 minutes before using in the brownie recipe.

 - Line the bottom and sides of a 9x9 baking pan with parchment paper or aluminum foil.
-If using parchment paper, a little cold butter on the pan will help keep the parchment paper in place.
-Preheat your oven to 350F.
+Preheat your oven to 350°F.

-- In a double boiler (heatproof bowl set over a sauce pan with barely simmering water) melt the entire bag of chocolate and the butter, stirring frequently to incorporate.
-Let cool slightly, about 3 or 4 minutes, enough time to get the remaining ingredients ready.
+- Melt the chocolate and the butter using a double boiler method by setting a heatproof bowl over a saucepan filled with about 1 inch of simmering water.
+Stir frequently to incorporate.
+Once the chocolate is melted let it cool slightly, about 3 or 4 minutes, enough time to get the remaining ingredients ready.

-- Add flour, cocoa powder and salt.
-Using a spatula, fold the dry ingredients into the chocolate/sugar mixture.
+- In a small bowl combine the ¾ cup flour, 2 tablespoons cocoa powder, and ¼teaspoon salt.
+Using a spatula, fold the dry ingredients into the wet ingredients.

 - Pour the batter into the 9x9 pan.
-Drizzle caramel over batter in rows.
+Drizzle ½ cup caramel over batter in rows.
 Drag a knife or toothpick across the rows, swirling the caramel.

-- Bake for 35-37 minutes until a toothpick inserted in the center comes out clean.
-Garnish with coarse natural sea salt.
+- Bake at 350°F for 35-37 minutes until a toothpick inserted in the center comes out clean.
+Garnish with sea salt flakes.

 - Store-bought caramel will work just as well as homemade!